apache/cloudstack-docs-admin/source/administration.rst

    Click the Take VM Snapshot button. |image22|

-   Note
-   ----

-   If a snapshot is already in progress, then clicking this button will have no effect.
+   .. note:: If a snapshot is already in progress, then clicking this button will have no effect.

 #.